nickbartram/belly-button-challenge/README.md

 ## Data

 The data consists a JSON file (samples.json).
 This file is located in the main directory in this repository (belly-button-challenge).
-However, the JSON is retrieved from a API or URL [here][("https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json").
+However, the JSON is retrieved from a API or URL: ("https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json").

 ## Methodology